wazo-platform/wazo-doc/source/upgrade/archives-from-xivo.rst

 Upgrade an older xivo installation
 ==================================

-Those procedures are valid if your xivo installation is newer than 14.18 and older than 16.08.
+Those procedures are valid if your xivo installation is older than 16.08.

 Upgrade to Wazo < 18.01